buildkite/agent/README.md

 ```

 You'll obviously want to edit it to match your own build configuration.
 You should already have something like this in your
 existing build scripts on Buildbox.
 Once you've created this file, commit it to your source control.
-After this, edit your
+Next, edit your
-project on Buildbox and you'll notice a new field "Script Path".
-Enter the path to your build script (here we used `scripts/buildbox.sh`).
+project on Buildbox add the path to your new build script to the "Script Path" field (here we used `scripts/buildbox.sh`).

 Now you can install the new agent and trigger some builds.